Ravindra Dhangekar: Early Years with Shiv Sena

-Ravindra Dhangekar's political journey began with the Shiv Sena party.
+Ravindra Dhangekar's political journey began with the Shiv Sena.
 He was inspired by the speeches of Shiv Sena founder Balasaheb Thackeray and entered politics under the mentorship of senior Shiv Sena leader Deepak Paigude.
 Dhangekar was first elected as a corporator in the Pune Municipal Corporation in 1997.

 Transition to Maharashtra Navnirman Sena

 In 2006, when Raj Thackeray split from the Shiv Sena to form the Maharashtra Navnirman Sena (MNS), Dhangekar, along with Paigude, joined the new party.
 As an MNS candidate in the 2009 Maharashtra Assembly elections, he contested from the Kasba Peth constituency and gave a tough fight to the BJP's Girish Bapat, losing by a margin of around 8,000 votes.
 Dhangekar contested the 2014 Assembly elections from Kasba Peth again on an MNS ticket but lost amid the Modi wave.

 Brief independent candidature and joining congress

 Feeling sidelined within the MNS, Dhangekar quit the party in 2017 and briefly contested as an independent in the Pune civic polls with Congress support, defeating BJP heavyweight Ganesh Bidkar.
 Later in 2017, he officially joined the Indian National Congress party.
 He aimed to contest the 2019 Assembly elections from Kasba Peth, but the Congress fielded Arvind Shinde instead, leading to a BJP win by Mukta Tilak.